Love these Altec Lansing ATP5 amplified speakers.

 Our research on the function of snubbing bypass capacitors in power supply circuits. revealed that they are deployed to reduce potential diode switching noises appearing in the audio output, that occur during normal rectifier operation.
 So, without the correct capacitor in stock, we opted not to replace the burned up part.
 However, we observed no increased humming or buzzing in the speaker output.
 Nor was there any perceptible decrease in speaker sound quality or overall performance.
 So, we’ll leave the place for that capacitor blank.

-Maybe they’ll last another fifteen years before requiring further fixing.
+Maybe these Altec Lansing powered speakers will last another fifteen years before requiring further fixing.
 Now, the final task is to figure out where one extra screw goes that we found on the workbench after reassembly.